3D Modeling and Automated Measurement of Concrete Cracks via Segment Anything Refinement and Visual Inertial LiDAR Fusion: Generalized Concrete Crack Segmentation

 Even though previous crack segmentation methods have shown effectiveness in controlled scenarios, they often struggle under unseen conditions and varying environmental factors.
 This challenge, known as domain shift, arises from changes in camera intrinsic parameters, hardware properties, and environmental factors such as semantic context and illumination.
 Recent foundation models built on large-scale datasets like SAM \citep{kirillov2023segment} have shown zero-shot performance across different segmentation tasks.
 However, when tested on concrete cracks, they struggle to achieve the expected results because cracks often conflict with salient objects in the scene and typically appear at the edges of these objects.

-A 2D crack segmentation refinement pipeline, shown in Figure~\ref{fig:SAM_Framework}, is proposed to address domain shift issues.
-The pipeline refines segmentation masks by converting imperfect outputs from the base model into point prompts, which are then processed by foundation models.
+In this framework, the base segmentation model is not expected to provide complete or final crack masks.
+Its primary role is to generate coarse and possibly fragmented crack cues, which serve as spatial prompts to activate the global reasoning capability of SAM.
+A 2D crack segmentation refinement pipeline-illustrated in Figure~\ref{fig:SAM_Framework} and detailed in Algorithm~\ref{alg:sam_inference}-is proposed to address the generalization issues.
+The pipeline refined segmentation masks by converting imperfect outputs from the base model into point prompts, which are then processed by foundation model SAM.
 A quality assessment module ensures the reliability of the refined masks.
-The process includes two core components: prompt generation and quality assessment, as outlined in Sections \ref{prompt generation} and \ref{quality assessment}.
+The process includes two core components: crack-aware prompt generation and quality assessment, as outlined in Sections \ref{prompt generation} and \ref{quality assessment}.